What is an MP’s surgery?

 If you’d like to come to a surgery and meet Grant in person, please call Sandra Benjamin on 01707 262632 or email firstname.lastname@example.org.

-Grant’s constituency office will let you know what time to come along and since surgeries operate on a first-come, first-served basis, you may have to wait a short time before being seen.
+Grant’s constituency office will let you know what time to come along.
+Since surgeries operate on a first-come, first-served basis, you may have to wait some time before being seen so we recommend bringing a good book to read while you wait.

 Where are surgeries held?